causaly/aint/README.md

 The example above will filter out the `null` value as expected (because `null` is considered to be faulty).

 However, TypeScript will NOT _infer_ the correct type [[playground link](https://www.typescriptlang.org/play?#code/MYewdgzgLgBAhgJwXAnjAvDA2gRgDQwBMBYArgDbkC6AdAGYCW5UApggBQBCII5LcYAJQBuIA)].
-It will _understand_ the type of array as `Array<null | number>` instead of `Array<null>`.
+It will _understand_ the type of array as being `Array<null | number>` instead of `Array<null>`.

-`@causaly/isnt` provides a simple API to test for the correct type, while making TypeScript _understand_.
+`@causaly/isnt` provides a simple API to test for predicates, while making TypeScript _understand_.

 ## Contribute

-Source code contributions are most welcome.
+Source code contributions are most welcome, as long as the linter is satisfied.

 #### We are hiring